1,000+ Opportunities

 Sustainability: Describe the plan to sustain the project/initiative after funding ends; be specific about potential funding, partners, or activities that will be used to sustain the program.
 Describe existing funding or previous/ongoing activities directly associated with your proposed project (no more than 2 pages).

-Based on current listing details, eligibility includes: Indiana hospitals, EMS providers, and researchers at Indiana CTSI-affiliated universities.
+According to the current listing, eligibility includes: Indiana hospitals, EMS providers, and researchers at Indiana CTSI-affiliated universities.
 Applicants must be entities that can hold a state contract (requires AOS Supplier ID, IDOA Bidder ID, Tax ID/EIN).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.